orangespaceman/technative-project-react-frontend/README.md

-# Project 3 - example front-end
+# React Project - example front-end

-This is an example front-end application for project 3.
+This is an example front-end application for the React project.

 It allows users to register, log in, and manage their collections of things.